 The amounts reported represent the aggregate grant date fair value of the restricted stock awards granted to our named executive officers during the 2018 fiscal year, calculated in accordance with Financial Accounting Standards Board, or FASB, Accounting Standards Codification, or ASC, Topic 718.
 Such grant date fair values do not take into account any estimated forfeitures.
 The assumptions used in calculating the grant date fair value of the restricted stock awards reported in this column are set forth in note 11 of our financial statements included elsewhere in this prospectus.
 The amounts reported in this column reflect the accounting cost for these restricted stock awards and do not correspond to the actual economic value that may be received by our named executive officers upon the vesting of the restricted stock awards or any sale of the underlying shares of common stock.
-For Dr. Lefebvre, the grant date fair value of his performance-based restricted stock award is reported based on the probable outcome of the applicable performance metrics, is \$57,063.
+For Dr. Lefebvre, the grant date fair value of his performance-based restricted stock award is reported based on the probable outcome of the applicable performance metrics and the grant date fair value of the such performance-based restricted stock award, based on maximum level of achievement of the applicable performance metrics, is \$57,063.